LauraFoulquier/testing-pushurl/README.md

 - Build hugo website
 - Upload `public` folder (resulting from the `build` action) to Pinata directly (yes I do want the website to be accessible straight away)

+>NB: It WORKED !
+At the time of writing, the url is : https://gateway.pinata.cloud/ipfs/QmUkDw96Pa472EH9WMS6xtCQB8VmmALuVzGWwXMEZ1RJbi/

+Right, but now is the catch: if I update the contents and push it automatically via my workflow, the content identifier (CID) from my pin will change.
+However, I want followers to be able to find my site at any time.
+So lets investigate how to do that.

 ## Gateway, DNS and all the rest

 ## Continuous deployment